victwj/victwj.github.io/_sections/projects.md

 **This Website**
 Designed and coded from scratch using [Jekyll](https://jekyllrb.com), HTML, and CSS.
-Focused on simplicity, maintainability, and responsiveness across different platforms and window sizes.
-Code can be found in my [GitHub](https://github.com/victorwj/victorwj.github.io).
+Focused on simplicity, maintainability, and usability across different platforms and window sizes.
+The code can be found in my [GitHub](https://github.com/victorwj/victorwj.github.io).